ebi-gene-expression-group/container-galaxy-sc-tertiary/supplementary_materials/sup_note_workflows.md

 - If pressed `Run`, make sure that the matrix input points to the Matrix file in the history, the genes input to the `E-HCAD-5.genes` file in the history, the barcode input to the `E-HCAD-5.barcodes` file in the history and the GTF input to the GTF file available in the history.
 - Click on the blue button `Run Workflow`.
 Results will start to appear on the right panel (History).

 Datasets can be downloaded through the EBI SCXA Data Retrieval or from the [EBI FTP](http://ftp.ebi.ac.uk/pub/databases/microarray/data/atlas/sc_experiments).
 For the species of the studies, retrieve the GTF (no chr) file from [ENSEMBL](https://www.ensembl.org/info/data/ftp/index.html).
 In the future, the GTF download will be facilitated.
+All EBI Single Cell Atlas tertiary analysis workflows (different versions) are listed in the landing page of https://humancellatlas.usegalaxy.eu/.

 ### Human cell atlas Scanpy CellBrowser